 frequently asked questions

-Yes, you can freeze it in freezer-safe bags, and it will last up to three months.
+Yes, you can freeze it in freezer-safe bags, which will last up to three months.
 Check your seasoning before eating; maybe you’ll need to adjust with a pinch of salt and some oregano.

 It is best to chile chipotle in adobo sauce; as a second choice, you could use chipotle chili powder, but please do not use cayenne, paprika, or other spice.